 |User Control||A blank user control.||No|

-Some of the Windows Store item templates defined above are complex pages and have dependencies on NavigationHelper, SuspensionManager, and other common files included in the project templates.
+Some of the Windows Store and Windows Phone item templates defined above are complex pages and have dependencies on NavigationHelper, SuspensionManager, and other common files included in the project templates.
 These files are located in the Common folder that's automatically added when you create an app using the Hub App, Grid App, or Split App project templates.
 If any of the required references can't be found, you'll be prompted to add the required files.

 Note The required files vary depending on the specific item template you are adding.
 The complete list of common files includes: NavigationHelper, SuspensionManager, RelayCommand, BooleanNegationConverter, and BooleanToVisibilityConverter.
 For more info on these files, see C#/VB/C++ project templates for Windows Store apps.

 The following table provides info on how to proceed when prompted to add required files.

 The required dependencies are added to the Common folder.
 If the folder already exists, all missing items are added.
 No existing files are modified.
 If the folder doesn't exist, it's created and all items are added to it.

 The new item is added.
 No other files are added or modified.

 The project isn't changed, and the item isn't added.